Fort McMurray #468 First Nation Water and Sewage Infrastructure

 2016 – Ongoing | Fort McMurray, AB

-In order to support the First Nation principle of ‘Decisions made today should result in a sustainable world seven generations into the future’, McElhanney was engaged by our client, the Nation to completed an economic master sustainability study, documenting the Nations vision for their future and plotting a road map to get there.
-One of the key requirements for many of the Nations future aspirations was to have reliable water and sewage servicing for its members (replacing its current truck fill and haul system).
+In order to support the First Nation principle of ‘Decisions made today should result in a sustainable world seven generations into the future’, McElhanney was engaged to complete an economic master sustainability study to document the Nation’s vision for their future and plot a road map to get there.
+One of the key requirements for many of the Nation’s future aspirations was to have reliable water and sewage servicing for its members, replacing its current truck fill and haul system.

-Fortunately, the Nations neighbour, the Regional Municipality of Wood Buffalo (RMWB) was also interested at this time to construct a regional water and sewage systems in this area – A deal was formalized between the two parties and the Nation began detailed plans for its own water and sewage system, which would connect to the RMWB’s regional services.
+Fortunately, the Nation’s neighbour, the Regional Municipality of Wood Buffalo (RMWB), was also interested in constructing a regional water and sewage systems in this area.
+A deal was formalized between the two parties and the Nation began detailed plans for its own water and sewage system which would connect to the RMWB’s regional services.

-McElhanney worked with the Nation and Indigenous Services Canada (ISC) to fund the design and construction of this project – ultimately funding the first phase of this project for ~$11M with future phases designed and ready to go as funding becomes available.
+McElhanney worked with the Nation and Indigenous Services Canada (ISC) to fund the design and construction of this project.

-As the project proceeded, McElhanney completed concept and preliminary designs and cost estimates to help guide the Nation’s planning towards their ultimate project goals.
-When the project reach suitable refinement, McElhanney administered a public tender on the Nation behalf and ultimately provided construction supervisions and contract administration.
+As the project progressed, McElhanney completed concept and preliminary designs and cost estimates to help guide the Nation’s planning towards their ultimate project goals.
+When the project reached suitable refinement, McElhanney administered a public tender on the Nation’s behalf and provided construction supervisions and contract administration.

-The project included building infrastructure on both provincial and federal lands, making the regulatory picture interesting from a project point of view, however McElhanney’s regulatory group navigated these different jurisdictions while still keeping to the projects tight schedule.
+The project included building infrastructure on both provincial and federal lands.
+McElhanney’s regulatory group navigated these different jurisdictions while maintaining the project’s tight schedule.